 In May, 2021, we acquired the Fire Mesa office building located in Las Vegas, Nevada for a purchase price of approximately \$12.9 million.
 The building is 100% leased under the terms of a triple net lease by a wholly-owned subsidiary of UHS.
 The initial lease is scheduled to expire on August 31, 2027 and has two five-year renewal options.
-As discussed in Note 4, the acquisition of this office building was part of a series of planned tax deferred like-kind exchange transactions pursuant to Section 1031 of the Internal Revenue Code, as amended.
+The acquisition of this office building was part of a series of planned tax deferred like-kind exchange transactions pursuant to Section 1031 of the Internal Revenue Code, as amended.

 We are the lessee on thirteen ground leases with subsidiaries of UHS (for consolidated and unconsolidated investments), including one that commenced in March, 2023.
-The remaining lease terms on the ground leases with subsidiaries of UHS range from approximately 26 years to approximately 75 years.
-The annual aggregate lease payments on these properties are approximately \$530,099 during each of the years ended 2023 through 2027, and an aggregate of \$29.5 million thereafter.
+The remaining lease terms on the ground leases with subsidiaries of UHS range from approximately

+26 years to approximately 75 years.
+The annual aggregate lease payments on these properties are approximately \$563,000 during each of the years ended 2023 through 2027, and an aggregate of \$31.4 million thereafter.
 See Note 7 for additional lease accounting disclosure.

-Officers and Employees: Our officers are all employees of a wholly-owned subsidiary of UHS and although as of March 31, 2023 we had no salaried employees, our officers do typically receive annual stock-based compensation awards in the form of restricted stock.
+Officers and Employees: Our officers are all employees of a wholly-owned subsidiary of UHS and although as of June 30, 2023 we had no salaried employees, our officers do typically receive annual stock-based compensation awards in the form of restricted stock.
 In special circumstances, if warranted and deemed appropriate by the Compensation Committee of the Board of Trustees, our officers may also receive one-time special compensation awards in the form of restricted stock and/or cash bonuses.

 Advisory Agreement: UHS of Delaware, Inc. (the "Advisor"), a wholly-owned subsidiary of UHS, serves as Advisor to us under an advisory agreement dated December 24, 1986, and as amended and restated as of January 1, 2019 (the "Advisory Agreement").
 Pursuant to the Advisory Agreement, the Advisor is obligated to present an investment program to us, to use its best efforts to obtain investments suitable for such program (although it is not obligated to present any particular investment opportunity to us), to provide administrative services to us and to conduct our day-to-day affairs.
 All transactions between us and UHS must be approved by the Trustees who are unaffiliated with UHS (the "Independent Trustees").
-In performing its services under the Advisory Agreement, the Advisory Agreement may be terminated for any reason upon sixty days written notice by us or the Advisor.
+In performing its services under the Advisory Agreement, the Advisor may utilize independent professional services, including accounting, legal, tax and other services, for which the Advisor is reimbursed directly by us.
+The Advisory Agreement may be terminated for any reason upon sixty days written notice by us or the Advisor.
 The Advisory Agreement expires on December 31 of each year; however, it is renewable by us, subject to a determination by the Independent Trustees, that the Advisor's performance has been satisfactory.
 The Advisory Agreement was renewed for 2023 with the same terms as the Advisory Agreement in place during 2022 and 2021.